concourse/rfcs/075-k8s-runtime/proposal.md

 # Appendix

 ### Worker Mapping Alternatives
 * Target an entire cluster.
-Still requires Concourse targetting namespace to make a pod but we take on the responsibility of choosing a namespace.
-Unclear why we'd want to do this.
+It would require Concourse targetting namespace to make a pod.
+We couldn't think of any compelling reasons to suggest this structure.
 * Cluster + K8s Node.
-We'd be neglecting a lot of Kubernetes scheduling features with this option if we decide to tell Kubernetes which node to place workloads on.
+Concourse would bypass a lot of Kubernetes scheduling features with this option if Concourse decides which K8s node to place worklaods on.

 ### Boundary Where We Introduce Kubernetes Logic Alternatives
 * Behind the Garden API, similar to `containerd`.
 [More details in our review of the k8s POC](https://github.com/concourse/concourse/issues/5986#issuecomment-675061559).